Helping Your Child At Home

 If you are working with your child, or talking to them about their day at school, have you considered asking more open-ended questions?
 This can really encourage their thinking and evaluating skills...

 We know that when school and home work closely together, children are happier and make good progress.
-Parents’ Evenings and other school events are a good chance to talk to us, but there are often other times that you may feel it is helpful to let us know something, ask us a question or have a conversation about your child’s learning or well-being.
+Parents’ Evenings and other school events are a good chance to talk to us.
+This sets out how we keep you informed about your child's learning throughout the year. but there are often other times that you may feel it is helpful to let us know something, ask us a question or have a conversation about your child’s learning or well-being.

 Please arrange to see the teacher, by making an appointment via the office.
 You can also make the appointment directly at the start or the end of the day.
 Quick chats can often be held at the end of that day.

-If your child needs to have medicine during the school day, please bring it to the school office.
+If your child needs to have medicine during the school day, please bring it to the school office and sign the form so we know when to give it.
 If your child has an illness or medical condition it is helpful, and sometimes vital, for us to know this.
-Please speak to Jane Hinchliffe or Jackie Vollans.
+Please speak to Jackie Vollans, Susan Koyuncu or Marcelle Maver as well as making sure that our pupil information sheet is always up to date.

-Please mention it to Jane Hinchliffe, our Family Support Worker.
-She is often in the playground in the morning before school or can be phoned during the day.
-The office can also pass on messages for her to contact you.
+Please mention it to Lawrence Nash, our Family Support Worker and Learning Mentor.
+He is usually out in the playground in the morning before school or can be phoned during the day.
+The office can also pass on messages for him to contact you.

 Again, Jane Hinchliffe is a good first port of call.
-She can help with applications to the Opportunities Fund, referrals to the Extended Services in our area and with other ways of helping like CAFs.
+She can help with applications to the Opportunities Fund, referrals to the cluster services in our area and with other ways of helping like Early Help Plans.
 If you are not sure whether you might be entitled to Free School Meals then Susan Koyuncu in the office is a good person to talk to.

 The headteacher, Jane Astrid Devane, is always happy to talk to parents and carers.
 Feel free to catch her on the playground before or after school or ask at the office to speak to her.
 If she isn’t available right then an appointment can be made or message left to call you.